 How Do I Determine the Value of My Mineral Rights?

-Mineral rights transactions are rarely publicized and unfortunately, there is no open marketplace in which you can quickly see the fair market value for your mineral rights.
-In order to determine the fair market value of your mineral rights, there is one important distinction that must be made.
+Mineral rights transactions are rarely publicized.
+Unfortunately, there is no open marketplace in which you can quickly see the fair market value for your rights.
+There is one important distinction that must be made.
+This way, you can determine the fair market value of your mineral rights.
 Are your mineral rights currently considered producing or non-producing?

 Producing Mineral Rights Vs. Non-Producing Mineral Rights